Horace Day: A sense for color

-Very early in Day's career, a prominent critic of the time noted Day's exceptional sense for color and skill in handling color in both oil paintings and watercolor.
+Early in Day's career, a prominent critic of the time noted Day's skill in his sense for and handling of color in both oil and watercolor paintings.
 “The best of Mr. Day’s landscape is notable for his handling of color in achieving his effects.
 In his oils it reaches depths and has a resonance that is a part of all great work in that medium.
 In his water-colors it is often softened to delicate nuances that testify to his sensitiveness – the envelope of this earth, the form that furnishes the foundation of his design.”

 In commenting on Lefevre’s Quarry (1937), a painting of an abandoned marble quarry in Vermont that is now in the collection of the Fleming Museum, he observed, “Without the skillful use of fine color it would have been quite impossible to invest with aesthetic interest and value such a subject.
 Here the thing itself – the quarry – is almost entirely hidden in a symphony of the greens of luxuriant foliage which awaken spiritual and emotional reactions entirely apart from and infinitely more important than any representation of such a forgotten hole in the ground.”

 Day's “masterful command of color” and “ability to imbue his paintings with vibrant energy” was likewise marked in Day's later work.
 In addition, compared with his earlier paintings, Live Oak, Beaufort, South Carolina (1938), Day's later paintings show his confidence as a mature artist in their loose and expressive brushwork.